RobotecAI/agentic-mobile-manipulator/rai_app/README.md

    - Results are analyzed

 3. **Evaluation Phase**
-   - Success analyzer evaluates completion and explains what happend
+   - Success analyzer evaluates completion and explains what happened
    - State is updated with these results
    - These results are available during planning phase as additional information